About the Author

 Our Lord Jesus Christ prophesied that in these last days “lawlessness [Greek, anomia] will abound” (Matthew 24:12), resulting in the love of many turning cold.
 The apostle Paul revealed that “the mystery of lawlessness” had already been at work in his time (2 Thessalonians 2:7).
 He called the leader of that mystery religion “the lawless one” who will be revealed in the last days and “whom the Lord will consume with the breath of His mouth and destroy with the brightness of His [second] coming” (Verse 8).

-I believe that it is vitally important for every person who wants to be right with God, to seriously consider the dire judgment by Jesus Christ, when He returns in glory to this earth, upon those who profess to believe in Him and even do great wonders in His name but do not obey God’s law: “Not everyone who says to Me, ‘Lord, Lord,’ shall enter the kingdom of My Father in heaven.
+I believe that it is vitally important for every person who wants to be right with God, to seriously consider the dire judgment by Jesus Christ, when He returns in glory to this earth, upon those who profess to believe in Him and even do great wonders in His name but do not obey God’s law: “Not everyone who says to Me, ‘Lord, Lord,’ shall enter the kingdom of My Father in heaven, but he who does the will of My Father in heaven.
 Many will say to Me in that day, ‘Lord, Lord, have we not prophesied in Your name, cast out demons in Your name, and done many wonders in Your name?’
 And then I will declare to them, ‘I never knew you; depart from Me, you who practice lawlessness [Greek, anomian]’ ” (Matthew 7:21-23).

 Satan, that arch-deceiver, has the whole world – not just a small segment of mankind — hoodwinked (Revelation 12:9), blinded to a real understanding of the numerous issues about God’s law and God’s purpose for mankind and all of creation.